 Public Accounting Report’s 2015 rankings place UA’s Culverhouse School of Accountancy’s undergraduate program 8th and its master’s and doctoral programs 9th.

 PRWeek Magazine has recognized the public relations program in The University of Alabama’s College of Communication and Information Sciences as one of the top five programs in the nation six times.

-Estimated cost for a full-time undergraduate student per semester (based on 2015-16 figures):
+Estimated cost for a full-time undergraduate student per for the 2016-17 academic year: